 The mean hypothalamic length showed a statistically significant increase across the three age groups—pre-pubertal, pubertal, and post-pubertal.
 This increase likely reflects maturational changes driven by neuroendocrine activation during puberty.
 Similar trends were reported in female buffaloes, where hypothalamic dimensions increased significantly at puberty but remained relatively stable thereafter (Pathak & Bansal, 2015).
 These morphological changes may correspond to the upregulation of hypothalamic releasing hormones, particularly gonadotropin-releasing hormone (GnRH), which is known to surge during the pubertal transition.

 The increase in hypothalamic size may also reflect a rise in neuronal connectivity, neuroglial support, and axonal branching of neurosecretory cells, particularly in areas such as the arcuate nucleus and preoptic area, which regulate gonadotropin secretion.
-Moreover, the functional integrity of the hypothalamus is essential for maintaining pituitary output, and its development can be viewed as a morphofunctional marker of reproductive readiness.
+Moreover, the functional integrity of the hypothalamus is essential for maintaining pituitary output, and its development can be viewed as a morpho functional marker of reproductive readiness.

 PITUITARY GLAND